-We understand that e-safety is an important area of concern and have a specific e-safety policy which is displayed in all classrooms.
-Teachers ensure that children know how to use the internet as safely as possible and are aware of the procedure for reporting material which may be unsuitable.
+We understand that e-safety is an important area of concern and have a specific e-safety policy that is displayed in all classrooms.
+Teachers ensure that children know how to use the internet as safely as possible and are aware of the procedure for reporting material that may be unsuitable.
 If you would like any more information about e-safety at home some of the following sites have excellent advice:

 Useful links for parents.